16 Things to Buy From a Pawn Shop

 • Table saws and other larger tools

 Note: Looking for a great side hustle?
-Companies like TaskRabbit will pay you to do handy work for people in need of minor home improvements or repairs.
+Companies like TaskRabbit will pay you to do handy work for people needing minor home improvements or repairs.

 2. Musical Instruments

-If you’ve ever looked at purchasing a musical instrument, you know how expensive they can be new.
-Is it worth it to spend several hundred dollars – or even thousands of dollars – on an instrument your kid might only end up using occasionally?
+If you’ve ever looked at purchasing a musical instrument, you know how expensive it can be.
+Is spending several hundred dollars – or even thousands of dollars – on an instrument your kid might only end up using occasionally?

 Instead, take advantage of other parents who’ve made that mistake and buy your musical instruments from the local pawn shop.
-Guitars, violins, drums and drum sets, flutes – pawn shops that sell musical instruments have it all.
+Guitars, violins, drums, drum sets, flutes – pawn shops that sell musical instruments have it all.

 Here’s an example of how much money you can save by buying a musical instrument at an area pawn shop.
 Several years ago, I bought my kids an $800 keyboard for piano lessons.
 It was a higher-end model with 88 weighted keys, etc.

-I saw that same model at a pawn shop for $100.
-Before you buy new, check your local pawn shop for that musical instrument and see how much money you can save.
+I saw that exact model at a pawn shop for $100.
+Before you buy a new one, check your local pawn shop for that musical instrument and see how much money you can save.

 3. Jewelry